Trisha

 the world

-back drop to work and play.
+stunning back drop to her work and play.

-Trisha trained as a journalist but
+Trisha trained as a journalist and

 studied art for two years with